-Please refer to sections D.1.2.1 and D.3.1.3 above in this report.

-In accordance with Solvency II regulation, Net DTA is classified as a "Tier 3" element of available own fund, also eligible to the cover of the SCR (as its amount remains well below the limits defined by the Delegated Regulation 2015/35) but never eligible to cover the MCR.
+Please refer to sections D.1.2.1 and D.3.1.3 above in this report for additional information on the way Net DTAs are calculated.
+In accordance with Solvency II regulation, Net DTA (when greater than zero, which was the case as at 31/12/2022 but not at yearend 2023) is classified as a "Tier 3" element of available own fund, also eligible to the cover of the SCR (as its amount remains well below the limits defined by the Delegated Regulation 2015/35) but never eligible to cover the MCR.